Fast Partial Quantile Regression: Fast partial quantile regression

 \item Opposed to the other quantile metrics under study, this is the only metric that is symmetric, meaning that $\operatorname{qcor}_{\tau}^{**}(Z_1, Z_2) = \operatorname{qcor}_{\tau}^{**}(Z_2, Z_1)$. \end{itemize}

-Observe that the fPQR algorithm requires a quantile covariance, and not a quantile correlation.
+Take into account that the fPQR algorithm requires a quantile covariance, and not a quantile correlation.
 Although not defined in the original paper, it is possible to obtain an estimation of a quantile covariance based on equation \eqref{eq:qcor_choi}.
 Observe that,

 where $\operatorname{qcov}^{*}(\cdot,\cdot)$ refers to the quantile covariance introduced in Section \ref{sec:qcov_dodge}.
 This way, a symmetric quantile covariance can be defined as,